National Cycle Network

-The National Cycle Network (NCN) was established to encourage cycling and walking throughout Britain, as well as for the purposes of bicycle touring.
+The National Cycle Network (NCN) was established to encourage cycling and walking throughout the United Kingdom, as well as for the purposes of bicycle touring.
 It was created by the charity Sustrans who were aided by a £42.5 million National Lottery grant.

-However Sustrans themselves only own around 2% of the paths on the network, these rest being made of existing public highways and rights of way, and permissive paths negotiated by Sustrans with private landowners, which Sustrans have then labelled as part of their network.
+However, Sustrans themselves only own around 2% of the paths on the network, the rest being made of existing public highways and rights of way, and permissive paths negotiated by Sustrans with private landowners.

 In 2017, the Network was used for over 786 million cycling and walking trips, made by 4.4 million people.

-In 2020, around a quarter the NCN was scrapped on safety grounds, leaving 12,739 mi of signed routes.
+In 2020, around a quarter of the NCN was scrapped on safety grounds, leaving 12,739 mi of signed routes.
 These are made up of 5220 mi of traffic-free paths with the remaining 7,519 mi on-road.
 It uses shared use paths, disused railways, minor roads, canal towpaths and traffic-calmed routes in towns and cities.